stared/stared.github.io/content/blog/2024/05/science-games-explorable-explanations/index.md

 ![](./velocity-raptor.jpg)
 ![](./hyper-rogue.jpg)
 #caption
-[Velocity Raptor](https://testtubegames.com/velocityraptor.html) by Test Tube Games and [HyperRogue](https://roguetemple.com/z/hyper/) Zeno Rogue.
+[Velocity Raptor](https://testtubegames.com/velocityraptor.html) by Test Tube Games and [HyperRogue](https://roguetemple.com/z/hyper/) by Zeno Rogue.
 ::

 In contrast, **science-based games**[^29] approach teaching from the opposite direction: to primarily focus on creating an experience sparking intrinsic motivation,[^89] that is, students play for fun, but learn in the process, as their gaming experience requires learning concepts to proceed or provides an explorative pathway through the game that promotes learning[^90] (even if it is not strictly necessary).